 Required Course List

 All new students will be enrolled at the Empire State College Plattsburgh Unit of the Northeast Center in Plattsburgh, following admission at CVPH.
 There will be an orientation day scheduled to answer questions and familiarize students with this part of their curriculum.

 ALL STUDENTS MUST COMPLETE THESE CREDITS IN ORDER TO GRADUATE FROM OUR PROGRAM.

 The Radiology School will pay for the credits needed, 24 at this time, to complete an Associate Degree in Math, Science, and Technology.
 The tuition covers New York State residents.
 Out of State students will be required to pay the additional fee required by Empire State College.
-(CVPH Medical Center has received 40 college credits from Empire State College).
+(CVPH has received 40 college credits from Empire State College).
 In addition to the AS Degree, students with previous college may work on their Bachelor of Science Degree.
-CVPH Medical Center will not pay for any subject failed or not completed.
+CVPH will not pay for any subject failed or not completed.
 The financial adjustment then becomes the responsibility of the student.

 CURRICULUM COURSE DESCRIPTIONS: FIRST YEAR